aiyuni/Connect-Four-AI/README.md

 current depth of the evaluation.
 Nevertheless, if more than one move has the same evaluation score, the AI will randomly pick one of those moves to ensure a different game each time.

-##How to play
+## How to play
 Either clone or download the repo.
-Then, navigate to the ConnectFourAI folder.
+Then, navigate to the *ConnectFourAI* folder.

-Type `javac Main.java` to compile the program, and then type `java ConnectFourAI.Main` to run the program.
+Using command prompt, type `javac Main.java` to compile the program, and then type `java ConnectFourAI.Main` to run the program.

 To change difficulty, simply adjust the DEPTH_LIMIT constant in the `Game.java` file.